Anmavel/PetFit/README.md

 2. Set up the following environment variables for the backend:
         MONGO_URI: mongodb://[SERVER]:[PORT]
 3. Start the backend with Maven.
+4. cd into the frontend folder and run: npm ci
-4. Start the frontend with the command 'npm start'.
+5. Start the frontend with the command 'npm start'.

 Thank you! 👍